tamimology/synology-to-ubuntu-migration/README.md

 ### Use [Snowflake](https://github.com/subhra74/snowflake) as it is a cross-platform free SSH tool, for both Windows and Linux

-Once installed, it is straight forward to SSH into the mini-pc, it will look like this
+Once installed, it is straightforward to SSH into the mini-pc, it will look like this

 ![ssh](screenshots/ssh.png)

-All the next steps will be done throguh this terminal, and this is called the *Headless Mode*, becuase the mini-pc is connected to the local network, and accessed remotely through a laptop, rather than connecting it to a monitor and keyboard and use it.
+All the next steps will be done through this terminal, and this is called the *Headless Mode*, because the mini-pc is connected to the local network, and accessed remotely through a laptop, rather than connecting it to a monitor and keyboard and using it.
 This is what a server should look like

 ## Installing docker and docker-compose